-Managing collisions in Smart IT
+Managing change request collisions in Smart IT

 Smart IT detects collisions between change requests and helps you to take actions to manage and resolve the potentially harmful conflicts between these change requests.